sdl/ecommerce-framework/README.md

 2. Publish out the settings page, HTML design + the header include page.
 3. Publish out pages under 'Categories' and 'Products'.
 And the 'Cart' and 'Search Results' pages.
 4. If needed adjust the localization properties for the selected connector (under Building Blocks/Settings/E-Commerce/Site Manager)
-    * This is only needed when running the connector co-located in DXA webapp (DXA.Java only)
+    * This is only needed when running the connector co-located in the DXA webapp (DXA.Java only)
 4. Start up your DXA web application and verify that the E-Commerce main categories are visible in the mega navigation
 5. In addition (optional) you can also install one of the ECL providers.
 See instructions given in:
     * [Hybris ECL](./ecl/hybris-ecl-provider/README.md)